 What a customer actually is

 A customer is someone who pays you directly for something specific.
-They're not a follower who might buy someday.
-They're not a subscriber on a list you haven't monetized.
-They've made a decision: this is worth money to me.
+Not a follower who might buy someday.
+Not a subscriber on a list you haven't monetized.
+Someone who's made a decision: this is worth money to me.

 That transaction changes everything.
-You learn what they actually value.
+You find out what people actually value, as opposed to what you think they value.
 You have someone to ask for feedback.
 You have proof the offer works.
-And you have income — real income, not projected income from some future monetization scheme.
+And you have real income, not the projected income of some future monetization plan.

 Ten customers isn't a business.
-But it's proof of concept, and proof of concept is worth more than 10,000 passive followers.
+But it's proof of concept, and proof of concept is worth more than ten thousand passive followers.

 Pick a problem small enough to solve this week